HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

 2. **Connect the Model Backend**:

    - Create a new project, go to Project Settings > Model.
-Add the TimelineLabels model backend to your project.
+Add the YOLO backend to your project.
+     1. navigate to the yolo folder in this repository in your terminal.
+     2. Update your `docker-compose.yml` file
+     3. Run `docker compose up` to run the backend
+     4. Connect this backend to your LabelStudio project in the project settings.

 ### Annotation and training